 Mandingo, and the South American indian language, Guarani.
 The

-after the noun.
-Some linguists believe that Chinese is moving
+adjectives after the noun.
+Some linguists believe that Chinese

-(verb-subject-object) languages.
-In Irish, they say Cheannaich mi blobhsa -- “Bought I
+In Irish, they say Cheannaich mi blobhsa -- “Bought I blouse” -- for

-relatively small group, it does include most Semitic languages, including Arabic and
+group, it does include most Semitic languages, including Arabic and

 Hebrew, Celtic languages such as Gaelic and Welsh, the Polynesian

-languages, and a number of American indian
+languages, and a number of American indian languages such as

-Several northwest US and Canadian indian languages use VOS,
+Several northwest US and Canadian Indian languages use VOS,

 including Coeur d’Alene, Siuslaw, and Coos.
-But the first uses prepositions and adjectives
+But the first uses

 There are also languages that use more than one of the standard